knot.ai

 Function Description

-Client() Get a pre-configured AI client instance
+Client() Get an AI client instance

-Usage
+Embedded Usage

 import knot.ai as ai